Tel Kabri: Palatial

 Earlier still, at the transition between the Middle Bronze I and Middle Bronze II, a large-scale restructuring programme was undertaken in a possible effort to transform Kabri into an idealised Syrian-style city – a powerful city-state centred around a magnificent and well-fortified palace.
 The area was fortified, and an additional 25 ha were enclosed within a large glacis, a type of earthwork fortification that was 50 m wide with a stone core and that encircled the tell as it appears today.
 The glacis was topped by mudbrick and stone.
 There was a Middle Bronze I palace and this was expanded into the Middle Bronze II palaces.
 This restructuring programme resulted in some parts of the tell being flattened out and a large portion of the population having to find new homes in the city, as a result of part of the Middle Bronze IIA palace – along with certain parts of the rampart – being built in an area previously occupied by private houses.
 Kabri's ancillary sites (such as Achziv and Avdon) were also built up, and migration from the hinterland to Kabri – and its secondary sites – increased dramatically as a result of these projects.
 Kabri became the capital of a major polity, with the newly expanded Middle Bronze II palace at its centre.

 At the peak of its power, Kabri may have controlled a domain that stretched from Mount Carmel in the south to the Sulam range in the north, with as many as 31 vassal sites and 30,000 subjects.
 Kempinski hypothesised that Kabri might be the Bronze Age settlement of Rehov, a polity mentioned in the Execration Texts and the biblical Book of Joshua.
 During this period, Kabri maintained significant contacts with neighbouring regions in the form of trade and exchange of ideas.

 Counting the Middle Bronze I, Middle Bronze IIA, and Middle Bronze IIB stages, the palace was continuously occupied for three centuries.
 This is longer than any other palace in ancient Israel.

 Upon 2020 excavations of the Tel, it was revealed with high certainty that the Canaanite palace at Tel Kabri was destroyed in a major seismic event c.1700 BCE.

 Late Bronze Age

 Post-Palatial

 Ottoman period French survey map from 1799 showing the Upper Galilee.
 Kabri's springs are shown as being exploited by Akko.

-By 1500 BCE, the site was abandoned for reasons unknown as of 2015.
-Some time after the abandonment, during the Late Bronze (LB) Age (1550–1200 BCE), a small village occupied the tell.